Ak-shay-n/Sentra-AI/README.md

 ## 🔍 Project Overview

 This project is an AI-driven cybersecurity platform that proactively detects and mitigates threats within an enterprise network.
-It combines machine learning-based anomaly detection, threat intelligence feeds, and SOAR (Security Orchestration, Automation, and Response) automation to provide real-time threat monitoring and automated mitigation.
+It combines machine learning-based anomaly detection, threat intelligence feeds, and SOAR (Security Orchestration, Automation, and Response) autoation to provide real-time threat monitoring and automated mitigation.

 ## ✨ Key Features